lightRajat/quiz-master/README.md

 1. Start a new terminal session and go into the *frontend/* folder first— `cd frontend`
 2. Then run `npm run dev` to start the `Vue.js` client.
 3. Open the port on your localhost mentioned in the terminal by running the above command.
-Got it!
-Let's follow that specific format for the Subjects API documentation.

 ## API Documentation